Adam Stewart (business executive): ATL Automotive

-Caribbean Coffee Traders Limited (CCTL)
+Caribbean Coffee Traders Limited

 On May 4, 2017, it was announced that Starbucks had entered into a licensing agreement with Caribbean Coffee Traders Limited (CCTL), providing rights to own and operate Starbucks stores in Jamaica.
-Caribbean Coffee Traders Limited (CCTL) is a joint venture between Ian Dear, chief executive officer of Margaritaville Caribbean Group area franchise of Jimmy Buffett's Margaritaville and Adam Stewart.
+Caribbean Coffee Traders Limited is a joint venture between Ian Dear, chief executive officer of Margaritaville Caribbean Group area franchise of Jimmy Buffett's Margaritaville and Stewart.

 Starbucks opened its first store on the island in Montego Bay, St James on November 21, 2017.
-The company as well as local license Caribbean Coffee Baristas Limited (CCB) have plans to roll out a further 14 stores in Jamaica by 2020.
+The company as well as local license Caribbean Coffee Baristas Limited have plans to roll out a further 14 stores in Jamaica by 2020.